SigLino: Efficient Multi-Teacher Distillation for Agglomerative Vision Foundation Models: Positional Encoding Analysis

 \section{Positional Encoding Analysis}

 We investigate the impact of the Rotary Positional Embedding (RoPE) strategy on the student's ability to generalize to unseen high resolutions.
 Specifically, we compare the standard Axial RoPE against normalizing the input coordinates based on the image aspect ratio (mapping coordinates roughly to $[-1, 1]$) rather than using absolute integer indices.
-Specifically, we use Golden RoPE~\cite{xiong2025ndrope}.
-Compared to axial RoPE, which rotates only along fixed x and y axes independently and can cause attention to spread undesirably across entire rows or columns, Golden RoPE uses rotations in arbitrary 2D directions, leading to more concentrated attention maps.
-For building coordinates between -1 and 1 in an image of height \(H\) and width \(W\), the x-coordinates are scaled from \(-\sqrt{W/H}\) to \(\sqrt{W/H}\), and y-coordinates from \(-\sqrt{H/W}\) to \(\sqrt{H/W}\), effectively mapping the pixel grid to a unit square.
-This normalization keeps the frequency scaling consistent regardless of image size, enabling better generalization when resizing or handling different resolutions.
+This ensures that the relative frequency distribution remains consistent regardless of the absolute image resolution.
 Figure~\ref{fig:golden_rope} demonstrates the generalization capabilities of both methods.
 We visualize the feature maps of the distilled DINOv3 head across resolutions ranging from the training size ($256\times256$) to an unseen high resolution ($2048\times2048$).
 With standard Axial RoPE (bottom row), we observe a breakdown in feature coherence at high resolutions: the global structure degrades, and grid-like artifacts appear; the model struggles to extrapolate the axis-aligned frequencies beyond the training distribution.
 In contrast, the normalized version (top row) exhibits strong scale invariance and good generalization on unseen resolutions.
 The feature maps at $2048\times2048$ retain the semantics and smoothness of the low-resolution inputs.